There is a little group in Glastonbury,

 ...
 And Indra made some Frack Pants!

-But the best is yet to come ... for on Saturday 7th October we are hosting our first ever Glastonbury Friends of the Earth Fundraiser,
+On Saturday 7th October we hosted our first ever Glastonbury Friends of the Earth Fundraiser,

 raising money for the front line activists at Preston New Road fracking site in Lancashire.